jbadomics/shell-novice-msi/_episodes/02-filedir.md

 ~~~
 {: .bash}

-Don't worry about this command for now; we simply executed the shell command `wget` followed by the URL to a zipped file containing all the data files we need for this lesson.
+Don't worry about this command for now; we simply executed the shell command `curl` followed by two arguments as well as the URL to a zipped file containing all the data files we need for this lesson.
 Then, we extracted this file with the command `tar`.
 **BONUS POINTS** if you know what `tar` stands for!